CenturyLinkCloud/adm-kubernetes-on-clc/README.md

    --cert ${CLC_CLUSTER_HOME}/pki/kubecfg.crt https://${MASTER_IP}:6443
 ```

-But please note, this _does not_ work out of the box with the curl binary distributed with OSX
+But please note, this _does not_ work out of the box with the curl binary distributed with OSX.

 ### Accessing the cluster with a browser